sbelarmin/free-shipping-threshold-experiment/README.md

 - shipping cost
 - product margin

 Synthetic data allows the experiment analysis to be reproduced without using proprietary data.

+_Please see the end of this document for experiment replication instructions._

 ---